-I first heard Asset Based Community Development (ABCD) re-defined as Asset Based Citizen Driven efforts when I was at the ABCD Festival in the UK last year.
+I first heard Asset Based Community Development (ABCD) re-defined as Asset Based Citizen Driven efforts when I was at the ABCD Festival in the UK in 2015.
 The speaker named what I had seen in my own ABCD work: Institutions grasping the Asset-Based element of the movement and ignoring the role the community plays in its own development.
 Institutions were seeing the residents as “assets” that they could use to full-fill their mission verses seeing the citizens as the leaders of the development effort.
-This is especially true of governmental agencies.
-I was reminded of this “re-defining” in a recent twitter exchange with Cormac Russell of Nurture Development who is also doing the hard work of institutional paradigm shifting in the UK.

-In my work in Richmond, I am watching a similar challenge emerge.
-While our institutional partners intellectually understand both the asset-based and citizen-driven sides of ABCD, for some, there is little evidence of this belief in their practice of ABCD.
+While institutional partners intellectually understand both the asset-based and citizen-driven sides of ABCD, for some, there is little evidence of this belief in their practice of ABCD.

 “A lot of people talk community assets but then bring in outside experts to fix the neighborhood.
 We have to defend the power of the local.”
 Jody Kretzmann